Our sustainability promises

 Martin holds a PhD in renewable energy and a M.Sc. in chemistry from Utrecht University.

 Patricia Osseweijer (Chair)

-Professor sustainability TU Delft
+Professor of sustainability, TU Delft

-Patricia holds a PhD from the VU University of Amsterdam and an MSc in biology from the Utrecht University.
+Patricia holds a PhD from the VU University of Amsterdam, and an MSc in biology from the Utrecht University.

 FAQ about Sustainability